Autonomous Verification Layer for AI-Driven Code Changes

 Prep and Behavioral Baseline

-- Run the current test suite to document the starting state.
+- Run the current replay suite to confirm the starting state.

 Precise Code Change

-Implementation is grounded in observed runtime data instead of assumptions about the code path.
+Implementation is grounded in runtime evidence instead of assumptions from static code.

-- Use captured inputs, outputs, and dependencies to scope the change.
+- Use captured inputs, outputs, and dependency behavior to scope the change.

 - Prefer a small fix over a wide refactor when the trace isolates the issue.